 It doesn’t need to be time consuming, or even particularly expensive.
 Typically, 80% of usability issues are found by the first five participants, running regular tests is a far better way to determine whether the product meets user needs.
 Recent research highlights that every $1 spent on solving a problem in the design phase would cost $10 if carried to the development stage, and $100 or more if not resolved until after launch.

 However, testing sessions must be carefully planned to gain true insights.
-Here are some tips to help you achieve high quality usability testing sessions.
+Here are some tips to help you achieve high quality usability testing tools.

-Creating a clear research question is the first step towards testing sessions.
+Creating a clear usability test plan question is the first step towards testing sessions.

 A test can be either explorative or goal-oriented.
 If the main goal is to assess the overall product, the test is explorative.
 Here, you need a broad research question e.g. ‘how is the product functioning’, without forming hypotheses about specific functionalities.
 For instance, we aimed to improve the balance notification letters sent by dlc, the UK’s leading debt recovery company.
 The project began by exploring the original letters, to uncover the positives and negatives.